 prominent slapstick comedian for much of the 1950s and 1960s.
 Lewis’ rise to

 fame began when he partnered with singer Dean

-club circuit, leading to their 1948 appearance on Toast of the Town (later known as The Ed
+throughout the club circuit, leading to their 1948 appearance on Toast of the Town (later known as The Ed

 Sullivan Show).
 The following year, they joined Paramount Pictures and made their first

 By 1950, Martin and

 Lewis were the stars of their own films and made 14 together at Paramount.

 Lewis’ antics began to outshine Martin, diminishing his importance in projects

 and the media.
 The pair eventually split in 1956 and both went on to have